What's the big deal about minimum wage in Germany? | DW | 21.10.2021

 Such a large increase could make it less likely that when the commission is back in charge, it would agree to more increases in the near future, potentially keeping the wage stuck indefinitely at €12.

-When the minimum wage was originally implemented in Germany in 2015, many feared that higher wages would force businesses to go where labor is cheap or replace workers with machines.
+When the minimum wage was originally implemented in Germany in 2015, many feared that higher wages would induce businesses to move to where labor is cheaper, or replace workers with machines.
 Some experts predicted up to 900,000 job losses.
-That did not happen then.
-It will be a gamble to see if the economy is once again strong enough to deal with such an increase.
+This did not happen then.
+It could be a gamble to see if the economy is once again strong enough to deal with such an increase.

-The positive effects usually listed include helping low-skilled workers earn more, decreasing poverty, encouraging legitimate employment, creating more technological innovation and reducing employee turnover.
+The positive effects typically cited include helping low-skilled workers earn more, decreasing poverty, encouraging legitimate employment, creating more technological innovation and reducing employee turnover.

 The supposed negative impacts are just the opposite.
-Opponents say a minimum wage hampers firms, encourages the use of machines instead of people, leads to fewer jobs, makes it harder for first-time job-seekers and adds to long-term unemployment as jobs move abroad.
+Opponents say a minimum wage hampers the flexibility of firms, encourages the use of machines instead of people, leads to fewer jobs, makes it harder for first-time job-seekers and adds to long-term unemployment as jobs move abroad.

-For the naysayers the biggest threat from a minimum wage is a wage-price spiral.
-This happens when business have to pay more for labor and workers then have more money to spend, which causes demand and therefore prices to increase.
+For the naysayers, the biggest threat from a minimum wage is a wage-price spiral.
+This happens when business have to pay more for labor, giving workers more money to spend, which causes demand and therefore prices to increase.
 To make up for these increased prices, wages then go up.
-It is a circle and everyone ends up paying more in the end and inflation increases.
+It is a circle where everyone ends up paying more in the end, also causing inflation increases.

 But the story is not the same everywhere, and wages are only one piece of the complex economic picture; pinpointing the true impact of minimum wages will keep experts busy for the foreseeable future.

-The one thing everyone can agree on is that workers should be able to live from what they earn.
-What that means to the future government will slowly come into focus as they agree to a governing platform over the next weeks.
+One thing most will be able to agree on is that workers should be able to live from what they earn.
+What that means to the future German government will slowly come into focus as it agrees to a governing platform over the weeks to come.

 Germany's top labor court has ruled that workers, mostly from eastern EU countries, hired for "24-hour nursing" in hundreds of thousands of German homes, are entitled to minimum wage, even while on standby.